wonderalexandre/MorphoAAP/README.md

 # MorphoAAP
-MorphoAAP is a C++/Python library for adaptive attribute profile (AAP) extraction.
+MorphoAAP is a C++/Python library for adaptive attribute profiles (AAP) extraction.

 # How to install?
 > ``pip install morphoaap``

 # Example: extracting AP and AAP from a given image